-A very common frequently asked question we receive from clients is if the utility costs are included in rentals.
+A frequently asked question from clients is if the utility costs are included in rentals.

-It’s a great question because the utility costs can run up quite a bit.
+It’s a great question because the utility costs can increase significantly.
 So the utility costs can cut into your budget tremendously.

 There are a few important things that you need to know: